knight-lang/knight-lang/specs.md

 ### <a name="fn-divide"></a> `/ unchanged coerced`

-The return value of this function depends on its first argument's type:
+#### Purpose

+Divides the first argument by the second after coercion to integers.

+#### Behavior

+Non-whole results are rounded towards zero.
+It is **undefined behavior** when dividing by zero.

-* **`Integer`**: The second argument is coerced to an integer, and then divided from the first.
-Non-whole results must be rounded towards zero.
-It is **undefined behaviour** for the second argument to be zero.
+If the first argument is an integer, the second argument is coerced to an integer, and then divided from the first.
+It is **undefined behavior** for all other types.
-* **All other types**: **undefined behaviour**

-Examples:
+#### Examples

 ```
 / 7 3    # => 2